adeotiib/Jendarey-Tools-Package-Management/Installing-Sublime-Text-Editor/Install-Sublime-Mac.md

-# Installing Sublime Text on Mac.
+# Installing Sublime Text Editor on Mac.
 There are two ways to do it:
 # Download the .dmg file from the Sublime Text website.

 - Go to the Sublime Text download page: https://www.sublimetext.com/download.